 Ratemaking principles proceeding, ch 41

-The Utilities Board hereby adopted Chapter 41, "Ratemaking Principles Proceeding," Iowa Administrative Code.
+The Utilities Board hereby proposes to adopt new Chapter 41, "Ratemaking Principles Proceeding," Iowa Administrative Code.

 Legal Authority for Rule Making

-This rule making is adopted under the authority provided in Iowa Code section 476.2.
+This rule making is proposed under the authority provided in Iowa Code section 476.2.

 State or Federal Law Implemented

 This rule making implements, in whole or in part, Iowa Code sections 476.53 and 476.84.